BrettLaw/BlazorVintageKit/README.md

 A vintage inspired seventeen segment display and configuration scoller for Blazor.
 Supports serverside or wasm interaction.

-<a href="https://blazorvintagekit-gjefahhff5dng7dg.uksouth-01.azurewebsites.net/">Demo site here</a> (azure free tier, might be or stopped if quota is exceeded).
+<a href="https://blazorvintagekit-gjefahhff5dng7dg.uksouth-01.azurewebsites.net/">Demo site here</a> (azure free tier, might be slow or stopped if quota is exceeded).

 <details>
   <summary>Click for animated screenshot</summary>